smartcontractkit/documentation/docs/chainlink-keepers/compatible-contracts.md

 Tips on using `checkData`:

-- **Managing unbounded upkeeps**: Limit the problem set of your on-chain execution by creating a range bound for your Upkeep to check and perform.
+- **Managing unbounded upkeeps**: Limit the problem set of your on-chain execution by creating a range bound for your upkeep to check and perform.
 This allows you to keep within predefined gas limits, which creates a predictable upper bound gas cost on your transactions.
-Break apart your problem into multiple Upkeep registrations to limit the scope of work.
+Break apart your problem into multiple upkeep registrations to limit the scope of work.

-  **Example**: You could create an Upkeep for each subset of addresses that you want to service.
+  **Example**: You could create an upkeep for each subset of addresses that you want to service.
 The ranges could be 0 to 49, 50 to 99, and 100 to 149.

 - **Managing code paths**: Pass in data to your `checkUpkeep` to make your contract logic go down different code paths.
 This can be used in creative ways based on your use case needs.

-  **Example**: You could support multiple types of Upkeep within a single contract and pass a function selector through the `checkData` function.
+  **Example**: You could support multiple types of upkeep within a single contract and pass a function selector through the `checkData` function.

 #### `performData`